-29. Prevention of market abuse
+30. Prevention of market abuse

-(1) Where a market operator has a client order to execute, or where it intends to publish to clients a price-sensitive recommendation or research or analysis, the market operator shall not effect an own account transaction in the securities concerned or in any related investment until the order has been executed or until the clients for whom the publication were principally intended have had, or are likely to have had, a reasonable opportunity to react to it.
+- (1) Where a market operator has a client order to execute, or where it intends to publish to clients a price-sensitive recommendation or research or analysis, the market operator shall not effect an own account or proprietary transaction in the securities concerned or in any related investment until the order has been executed or until the clients for whom the publication were principally intended have had, or are likely to have had, a reasonable opportunity to react to it. - (2) Where a deal could be considered as too frequent or too large having regard to the trading activities, investment objectives, size and operations of such client, a market operator shall not, - (a) deal or arrange a deal in the exercise of its discretion for any client, or - (b) advise a client to deal.

-- (2) A market operator shall not - (a) deal or arrange a deal in the exercise of discretion for any client; or - (b) advise a client to deal, - (c) if the dealing could in the circumstances reasonably be considered as too frequent or too large having regard to the trading activities, investment objectives, size and operations of such client. - (3) A market operator shall not deal in securities on its own account where it may reasonably be supposed that the price at which the securities are dealt was influenced by transactions undertaken by the market operator on behalf of clients or prompted by recommendations or statements made by the market operator or any person associated with the market operator. - (4) A market operator shall take reasonable steps to ascertain if any of its clients are persons described in Section 153(1) and 153(2) of the Act and maintain records accordingly to assist in the monitoring of insider dealing.
+- (3) A market operator shall not deal in securities on its own account where it may reasonably be supposed that the price at which the securities are dealt was influenced by transactions undertaken by the market operator on behalf of clients or prompted by recommendations or statements made by the market operator or any person associated with the market operator. - (4) A market operator shall take reasonable steps to ascertain if any of its clients are persons described in Section 153(1) and 153(2) of the Act and maintain records accordingly to assist in the monitoring of insider dealing.